-Once established, the degree of IM has been shown to be related to the risk of progression to cancer.
-Extensive IM with IM in the corpus, incomplete IM and IM located along the Maggenstrasse (along the lesser curve of the stomach) have been shown to increase the risk of progression towards cancer[40,42,55,56].
-In one study of microsatellite instability (MSI), this molecular finding was enriched in GC and adjacent IM suggesting this may be an early event in MSI subtype GCs.
-It is notable that microsatellite unstable IM was of incomplete type in this study[57] which provides further evidence for the potential unique molecular pathways that begin in the premalignant context.
+Once established, the degree of IM is related to the risk of progression to cancer.
+Extensive IM with IM in the corpus, and incomplete IM and IM located along the Maggenstrasse (along the lesser curve of the stomach) have been shown to increase the risk of progression towards cancer[40,42,55,56].
+In one study of MSI, this molecular finding was enriched in GC and adjacent IM, suggesting this may be an early event in MSI subtype GCs.
+It is notable that MSI IM was of incomplete type in this study[57], which provides further evidence of the potential unique molecular pathways that begin in the premalignant context.

 OLGA and OLGIM

-Both the Operative Link on Gastritis Assessment (OLGA) and on Gastric Intestinal Metaplasia (OLGIM) are based on histological assessment of random biopsies taken from designated areas of the stomach according to the Sydney protocol[58-60].
+Both the Operative Link on Gastritis Assessment (OLGA) and on Operative Link on Gastric Intestinal Metaplasia (OLGIM) are based on histological assessment of random biopsies taken from designated areas of the stomach according to the Sydney protocol[58-60].
 At least four sites are sampled from the stomach during upper gastroscopy (two antral and two corpus).
-Both OLGA and OLGIM are scoring standards used to grade and stage chronic gastric inflammation, gastric atrophy and intestinal metaplasia.
-They provide information with regards to topography and extent of atrophic gastritis and intestinal metaplasia, the latter being easier to assess and more consistent.
+Both OLGA and OLGIM are scoring standards used to grade and stage chronic gastric (CG) inflammation, gastric atrophy, and IM.
+They provide information with regards to topography and extent of AG and IM, the latter being easier to assess and more consistent.
 Initially reported by Rugge et al[61,62] 2010 and 2011 for both OLGA and OLGIM and more recently by the meta-analysis carried out by Yue et al[63] 2018.
 OLGA and OLGIM stages Type III/IV are consistently associated with increased risk of progression to GC.
-These findings suggest that high risk patients with OLGA/OLGIM stages type III/IV would benefit from close and frequent monitoring to detect neoplastic lesions at the earliest possible stage.
+These findings suggest that high-risk patients with OLGA/OLGIM stages type III/IV would benefit from close and frequent monitoring to detect neoplastic lesions at the earliest possible stage.

 Point of no return